nverstaevel/om2mHackathon/README.md

 challenged to come up with innovative ideas, work with others to learn new technologies, present your ideas and compete for prizes.

-EVENT COST: FREE
+Event Cost: Free

-VENUE: SMART BUILDING 6, FOYER
+Venue: SMART building 6, Foyer

 WEDNESDAY 8 MAY - 9.30AM - 5.00PM | THURSDSAY 9 MAY - 8.30AM - 5.00PM

 Hosted by the SMART Infrastructure Facility

-TO REGISTER VISIT:
+To register visit:
 https://bit.ly/2IdpyZ8

 This hackathon is supported by funding from ETSI, SMART, and LAAS-CNRS.